Folders in NetX are the starting point to organize assets for browsing and to control access for users.

 A clear folder naming convention makes browsing and search easier.
 Beware of illegal or problematic (non-ASCII) characters in folder names.
 There is a maximum 100 character limit for folder names.

-A flat structure makes uploading and organizing content more efficient and less frustrating for users to browse through.
-Avoid going more than 3-4 levels deep in a folder hierarchy, or more than 100 folders on the same level.
+A structure that doesn't get too deep makes uploading and organizing content more efficient and less frustrating for users to browse through.
+Try not to go more than 3-4 levels deep and avoid more than 100 folders on the same level.

 Avoid frequent reorganization.